lambdamikel/microtronic-2095-arduino-emulator/README.md

 #### Button Don't Work Correctly

-In case the LCD buttons should not work properly, have a look at the following function - the threshold values might need to be adjusted to match you equipment.
-Notice that these are analog values:
+In case the LCD buttons should not work properly, have a look at the following function - the threshold values may need to be adjusted:

 ~~~~
 int readLCDButtons() {